leonardosarmentocastro-learning/docker/README.md

 #### `docker exec`

-Executes a given command inside the container and then exit it.
+Executes a given command inside a running container and then exit it.

 If you want to _interact_ with the container's bash, you must use the `-it` flag.